fmenti/fmenti.github.io/content/hobbies.en.md

 Please don't just expose your cat to the following objects.
 They need to be introduced slowly and positively.

-* A harness: Make sure it
+* A harness: Make sure it has broad enough strings to not strangle your cat when it suddenly moves into it with force e.g. when id does one of those one meter leaps from getting scared.
-* A leash:
+* A leash: I have a thin 3 meter leash where I decide depending on the situation if I keep her close to me or let her have the full lenght.
 * A save container for putting the cat into when there is danger around e.g. unknown off leash dog.
 I like to use this backpack because I can also easily carry Estrella to nice places with her and start our walk there.

 <figure>
     <img src="/CatBackPack.jpeg" widt="300" height="300" />
 </figure>

-* A jacket or a towel:
+* A jacket or a towel: If your cat gets scared you might no longer be able to touch it without getting bitten or scratched.
+If in such a situation you still need to do it because you need to for example get her out of a dangerous situation I like having a towel I can wrap my cat in or alternatively a jacket do so so.
+That way we both are reasonably save.

 (To be continued)